tunepruner/4wardslegacy/README.md

 ### Description
 It's an effort tracker designed specifically for the independent learner.
-What sets it apart is its clock-out dialogue, which allows a user to easily associate a work session with <i>multiple</i> work topics.
+What sets it apart is its clock-out dialogue, which allows a user to easily associate a work session with <i>multiple</i> work topics, in varying amounts.
 In that dialogue, other specific info is collected and then used to generate visualizations.
 The goal is to bring the user into a loop of generating and relishing gratifying data generated from recorded productivity time.